kevinstadelmann/municipality_quality/README.md

 ### How to install
 Following steps are needed to set up the data pipelines:
-1. Set up Apache Airflow (including install required packages -> requirements.txt)
+1. Set up Apache Airflow with Docker (including install required packages -> requirements.txt)
 2. Add all needed connection information in Apache Airflow
 	- AWS S3 connection
 	- AWS RDS Postgres connection